 Both Emotion and Styled-Components are popular tools that let you write CSS directly in your JavaScript code, which is known as CSS-in-JS.
 They help developers create reusable styled components and manage styles in React applications without separate CSS files.
 These libraries solve similar problems but have different approaches to performance and syntax.

-Both packages support all modern browsers, including Internet Explorer 11.
+Both libraries support all modern browsers, including Internet Explorer 11.

-Emotion has fewer dependencies (only 1) compared to styled-components (5).
+emotion has fewer dependencies (1) compared to styled-components (5).

-Both packages have high-quality documentation, but styled-components has more tutorials and guides.
+Both libraries have high-quality documentation, with styled-components having more tutorials and guides.

 1import { css } from 'emotion';